Characterizing Phishing Pages by JavaScript Capabilities: Results

 \subsection{Clusters in the wild}

-\paperFinding{ 69\% of clusters contain URLs only marked by a single target brand by our threat intel sources\footnote{We did not include clusters in this count that had no brand-labeled URLs in them}} This phenomenon is observed in the ground truth dataset, as URLs for 90\% of the kits were targeting a singular brand.
+\paperFinding{ Clusters primary are formed from pages targeting the same brands, with 69\% of clusters containing URLs only marked by a single target brand by our threat intel sources\footnote{We did not include clusters in this count that had no brand-labeled URLs in them.}} This phenomenon is observed in the ground truth dataset, where URLs for 90\% of the kits targeted a single brand.

+While we observe multi-branded clusters, such as the one shown in Figure~\ref{fig:example2}, the majority of kits are single-branded, consistent with prior work examining collected kits in the wild~\cite {leePhishingScriptsScriptLevel2024}.
 Together, this provides strong circumstantial evidence that deployed kits are increasingly becoming brand-specific.
-1,253 clusters (19\%) of the clusters had two brand labels.
-However, the most popular combination of these was "Meta/Facebook", "Facebook/Instagram", "National Police Agency JAPAN/Facebook", and "holiganbet/jojobet", keeping the parent organization of the target the same in the majority of the cases.
-Manual examination of clusters with "National Police Agency JAPAN/Facebook" brand labels revealed shopping pages in Japanese to be mismarked with that label from our data feeds.
-The cluster with the most diverse set of brand labels had 14 unique brand labels, which was a cluster with 12,467 pages with simple sign-in pages that exfiltrated information using client-side registered event listeners.
-Furthermore, we find that 16,100 pages (3\% of the pages observed spanning 313 clusters) come from phishing kits collected using KitPhisher; however, we could not pull the kit from the URL in all pages.
-Figure~\ref{fig:brands} shows a histogram of the unique brand labels observed per cluster.
+On the other hand, 1,047 clusters (18\%) had two brand labels.
+However, the most popular combinations were "Meta/Facebook", "Facebook/Instagram", "National Police Agency JAPAN/Microsoft", and "Facebook/WhatsApp", keeping the parent organization of the target the same in the majority of cases.
+Manual examination of clusters with the "National Police Agency JAPAN/Microsoft" brand label revealed that shopping pages in Japanese were mismarked with that label in our data feeds.